The functions listed below make up the organizational structure of a typical health insurance, or health plan provider, company.

-The network development function assesses markets and assembles a network of health care providers with the appropriate care (primary care, specialists, academic, etc.) and product mixes (HMO, PPO, Medicare, etc.) to fit the demographics of their target market.
+The network development function assesses markets and assembles a network of health care providers with the appropriate care (primary care, specialists, academic, etc.) and product mixes (HMO, PPO, Medicare, etc.), to fit the demographics of their target market.
 They work to determine provider alignments and meet regulatory requirements for network adequacy.
-The network development group also assembles recruitment packages and other materials for potential providers to educate them on the details of the health plan.
+Accordingly, the network management function is responsible for the maintenance of the health plan’s contingent of healthcare professionals (physicians, care takers, pharmacies, etc.).
+The function works to renew and audit provider contracts, negotiate provider compensation levels, manage relationships with providers and educate them on health plan details.

 Common Job Titles: Manager of Network Development & Contracting, Provider Contracting Specialist, Network Manager, Network Specialist

 Actuarial & Underwriting

 The actuarial function is tasked with performing complex mathematical modeling and statistical analysis to aid in decision-making regarding the mitigation of risk related to health insurance premiums and benefits design.
 Actuaries assess and assign risk to certain segments of health plan members based on medical history, demographic data, family history and several other factors.
 The medical underwriting function is responsible for assessing an applicant for health insurance coverage.
 Medical insurance providers are permitted to ask questions about an applicant's medical history.
 The applicant's health information could be used for deciding whether to offer or deny coverage and what premium policy rate will be used.
 Health insurance underwriters weigh the probable health risks of their applicants against the potential costs of providing coverage.